 As far as drinks go, you shouldn’t go too complicated here either.

-If you’re a master mixologist, creating a specialty cocktail or punch for the event will be a real treat for you and your guests.
+If you’re a master mixologist, creating a speciality cocktail or punch for the event will be a real treat for you and your guests.
 Utilise ingredients like cranberry juice for blood-red colour, egg whites for a bit of volume, soda or tonic water for some fizz, melon liquors for a slime-style drink, or just your favourite ingredients!
 (Maybe don’t mix all of these together, though.)
 If you serve your drinks in a punch bowl, get creative with the ice.

 Freeze ice cubes with snakes (or any other) lollies inside for those with a sweet tooth.
 Or freeze a filled rubber glove and cut the glove off before leaving your frozen hand in the punch bowl.
 Water is the standard ice, but you can use a mixer for the ice if you’re worried about watering down the drink’s flavour, or even to add a pop a colour.
 A red cranberry juice hand floating in a clear (or differently coloured) punch is bound to make a statement!